alrusdi/foobillardplus/README.md

 With this switch the highest optimisation level is used.
 Be careful: there is no guarantee from the author that this will produce a stable program but does quicken the build time.

+### KNOWN BUGS:

+- Intel integrated graphic chips
+- On some Intel integrated graphic chips (GMA) the game is not playable with Linux.

+**You need really 100% OpenGL compatible graphic card drivers.**